-Existing approaches for improving instruction following still face clear limitations when dealing with logically structured instructions.
-From the perspective of \textbf{data construction}, most training data simplify instructions by treating all constraints as parallel~\cite{sun2024conifer,huang2025musc}.
-Although some datasets include logical structure, they are mainly used for evaluation rather than training~\cite{wen2024benchmarking,wang2025complexbench}.
-In terms of \textbf{reward modeling}, the reward for the entire instruction is often computed as the average of the rewards for individual constraints~\cite{qin2025incentivizing}.
-This assumes that constraints are independent.
-However, for sequential or conditional instructions, failure at an early step makes later constraints irrelevant, and simple averaging can produce incorrect training signals.
-Finally, regarding \textbf{ interpretability for performance improvements}, prior work typically shows gains in instruction-following performance and the preservation of general reasoning abilities~\cite{peng2025verif}, yet the underlying reasons remain unexplored.
-Furthermore, it remains unclear whether gains in logically structured instruction following actually transfer to reasoning ability.
+Existing approaches for improving instruction following still face clear limitations in handling logic-structured instructions.
+From the perspective of \textbf{data construction}, most existing methods overlook the logical relationships among constraints.
+They typically construct training data by directly adding multiple constraints to an instruction, while ignoring more complex structures such as sequential dependencies and conditional branches~\cite{sun2024conifer,huang2025musc}.
+Although some datasets consider logical structures, they are mainly designed for evaluation rather than training~\cite{wen2024benchmarking,wang2025complexbench}.
+In terms of \textbf{reward modeling}, existing methods also fail to account for the logical relationships among constraints.
+The reward for an entire instruction is often computed as the average of the rewards for individual constraints~\cite{qin2025incentivizing}, assuming that all constraints are independent.
+However, in sequential structures, failure at an early step can make later constraints irrelevant; in conditional structures, constraints in inactive branches should not contribute to the reward.
+Simple averaging may therefore produce misleading training signals.
+Finally, existing methods provide limited \textbf{interpretability analysis} of performance improvements.
+They rarely investigate why these improvements occur~\cite{peng2025verif}.
+As a result, it remains unclear what factors drive the observed gains, especially in logically structured instruction following.